 Manuscripts should be written in English (US) using Microsoft Word or compatible software.
 Texts should be typed on A4-sized paper.
 Pages should be numbered sequentially at the bottom of the page, with the title page as page 1.
 Main text paragraphs should be typed using Times New Roman size 12, double-spaced, left-justified.
 Use tabs rather than the spacebar for indentations in both text and tables.
 The Journal uses American English spelling.
-The Publication Section will endeavor to assist where necessary with English language editing, but authors are advised to seek local editing assistance as much as possible before submission.
-This will expedite the review process.
+The Publication Section will endeavor to assist where necessary with English language editing, but authors are advised to seek editing assistance as much as possible before submission to expedite the review process.

-Listed below are some of the types of manuscripts that the Journal accepts.
+Listed below are some of the types of manuscripts that the Journal currently accepts.
 The Journal recommends that authors identify the type of their submitted manuscript.

 - Original Research: Original research articles include experimental studies, qualitative and quantitative observational studies.
 These articles report the relevance of the findings in a larger (public health) perspective.